strongSoda/fomo-btn-test/README.md

   '<a id="ureka-cta" type="button" style="text-decoration:none;" class="btn btn-primary m-auto" href="https://lunchbreak4kids.com/meal-plans/">GetStarted</a>';
 ```

+5. Find and remove all the logs (`console.log`) from `index.js` in the client folder.

-5. Get the plugin code to embed for new client by substituting value for `client_folder_name` in the following template at all appropriate places.
+6. Get the plugin code to embed for new client by substituting value for `client_folder_name` in the following template at all appropriate places.
 This will work after code is in master branch.

 ```html
 <!-- Eureka reiviews plugin -->